Enertium/MSFT-Cloud-Forensics/README.txt

 𝗦.𝗧. 𝗖𝗟𝟬𝗪𝗗 𝗙𝗢𝗥𝗘𝗡𝗦𝗜𝗖𝗦 𝗜𝗦 𝗧𝗛𝗘 𝗡𝗘𝗪 𝗡𝗘𝗪 𝗧𝗛𝗜𝗡𝗚
 Got problems with #cl0wd / #cloud files going missing, and can't keep backups in your house?
 Well start collecting evidence: Announcing #CloudForensics.

+Run this regularly to keep track of lost/missing/damaged files on #OneDrive, #O365 + E3/E5 #SharePoint.
+Use this to keep track of your files.
+It's diff-able.
+Enterprise & Personal.
+All of $MSFT #MSFT #Microsoft #MicrosoftCorporation cl0wd. #CloudForensics.

 Use this before #CIA #McKinsey the "#TimeBombCEOFactory" (TM) T/a D.B.A MICROSOFT CORPORATION (now with a #Mckinseyite CEO!
 OH NO!!) nukes your entire existence out of existence by "oh woops" making your E3/E5 SharePoint files go into full "FUCK YOU FUCK OFF PARTNERS PROGRAM" (TM) mode [sic], and then your company doesn't exist.

 See this X post for a date when it got really really bad for alot of people in Advertising and Tech: